Protect your iPhone against online scams with Avast One

 Ever worry about computer scams tricking you or your loved ones?
 Ever had someone shady contact you offering technical support?
 A tech support scammer tries to gain remote access to your computer by posing as an expert.
-We’ll show you how to identify a tech support scam and how using strong antivirus software can help prevent you from being hacked.
+We’ll show you how to identify a tech support scam and how using strong security software like Avast One can help prevent you from being hacked.

 Remote access scams are when scammers trick victims into installing remote access programs that let the scammer control the victim’s computer remotely over the internet.
 After gaining control through remote access, a scammer can cause fake computer problems, install malware, or steal personal and financial information.

 Giving someone remote access to your computer is dangerous.
 Scammers can manipulate your computer to make it appear like there’s a problem, then trick you into paying for an unnecessary fix.
 Remote access scammers can also install malware to cause real computer problems.

 Tech support scammers have many ways to target their victims, and they can hack people just as well as computers.